 What we do in Antofagasta

-For children in Antofagasta who are no longer able to live with their parents, 14 SOS families can provide a loving home for up to 126 children.
+Care for children who have lost parental care: For children in Antofagasta who are no longer able to live with their parents, SOS families can provide a loving home.
 In each family, they live with their brothers and sisters and are affectionately cared for by their SOS mother.
 The children attend local schools and are therefore very much integrated into the local community.

-When young people from the children’s village are ready to leave their family in order to pursue further education or vocational training, the SOS Youth Programme provides shared accommodation.
-With the support of qualified counsellors, the young people can learn to take responsibility, plan their future and prepare for independent adult life.
+Support for young people: Qualified counsellors support young people while they pursue further education or vocational training.
+Young people learn to take responsibility, plan their future and prepare for independent adult life.